bluesky66-dev/kibana/rfcs/text/0008_pulse.md

 #### Deployment

-- The service will be hosted by Elastic.
+- The service will be hosted by HyperSec.
 - Most likely maintained by the Infra team.
 - GCP is contemplated at this moment, but we need to confirm how would it affect us regarding the FedRamp approvals (and similar).
 - Exposes an API (check [Endpoints](#endpoints) to know more) to inject the data and retrieve the _instructions_.